Development process

 libevl development and releases

-The strictly linear development workflow of libevl is simpler in comparision to the EVL
+The strictly linear development workflow of libevl is plain simple:

 A new libevl release is usually tagged whenever any of the following happens: